The Duke (TV series)

 The Duke is an American comedy series that aired on NBC from July 2 to September 3, 1954.
-The series was broadcast live.
+The series was broadcast live on Fridays from 8 to 8:30 p.m.
+Eastern Time.

 Synopsis

 Duke London a/k/a Duke Zenlee was a professional boxer who was also an accomplished painter.
 Through his artwork he met Rudy Cromwell, who offered to teach him to live a more cultured life.
 Duke left the boxing ring and opened a nightclub called The Duke's, but both his former promoter and trainer kept trying to persuade him to make a prize-fighting comeback.